In this 6-minute read:

 As you’re filling out your application, gather any documents that you might need to verify your expenses: receipts, invoices, bank statements, etc.

-Turn your forgiveness application and documents back into your lender and they will file it with the SBA and notify you when a decision has been made.
+If you don’t qualify for the SBA’s PPP Direct Forgiveness Portal discussed above, turn your forgiveness application and documents back into your lender and they will file it with the SBA and notify you when a decision has been made.
 (Note: the majority of SBA lenders now use electronic methods to fill out PPP application and forgiveness forms, so be sure to check with your lender to see how they manage their process.)

 You may also like: How do I check the status of my PPP loan?